jz-clouddna/teched2025-XP264/exercises/ex0/README.md

 </table>

 - The BTP landscape has a number of subaccounts or runtime contexts.
-- Most of the untime contexts are hosted in the same region - in the EU20 data center (Azure/Netherlands)
+- Most of the runtime contexts are hosted in the same BTP region - in the EU20 data center (Azure/Netherlands)
-- Still, there a few with in the EU10 data center (AWS/Francfort)
+- However, there are a few in the EU10 data center (AWS/Francfort) as well.
-- Each subaccount can host a single kyma runtime environment.
+- Each BTP subaccount can host a single kyma runtime environment.
-- Each kyma environment is a kyma kuberneters cluster in the Azure or AWS region of your choice...which may be different from the BTP subaccount region
+- Each kyma runtim environment maps into a single kuberneters cluster in the Azure or AWS region of your choice.
+- Please note the kyma cluster region may be different from the BTP subaccount region.

 | Account Name              | Type        |                                                                                                                                Description |